Updated November 2, 2023

-|Meaning||Related to identifying, measuring, and recording financial transactions in a business.||Related to the process of summarizing, interpreting, analyzing, and communicating through Ledger and journal.|
+|Meaning||Related to identifying, measuring, and recording financial transactions in a business.||Related to summarizing, interpreting, analyzing, and communicating through Ledger and journal.|

-|Objectives||The primary objectives of Bookkeeping involve storing financial transactions in a chronological manner.||Segregating and Posting Financial data under proper heads and interpreting business from the ongoing financial transactions.|
+|Objectives||The primary objectives of Bookkeeping involve chronologically storing financial transactions.||Segregating and Posting Financial data under proper heads and interpreting business from the ongoing financial transactions.|

-|Management Decision||Not possible to take business decisions from the data available from Book-Keeping because most of them are scattered data.||As the primary function involves classifying and grouping data, it is very easy for the management to know the health of the Business and to take unbiased strategies for improvement.|
+|Management Decision||Making business decisions from the scattered data available from Bookkeeping is impossible.||As the primary function involves classifying and grouping data, it is very easy for the management to know the health of the Business and to take unbiased strategies for improvement.|

-|Financial Statement Preparation||Financial Statements are not prepared through the bookkeeping process.||Financial statements like Income statements, Balance-sheet; Cash flows are made from the Accounting process.|
+|Financial Statement Preparation||The bookkeeping process does not provide financial statements.||Financial statements like Income statements, balance sheets, and Cash flows are made from the Accounting process.|

-|Qualifications and Skills||Bookkeeping does not require any additional skill set; an undergraduate can do the process.||Accounting knowledge is required due to the complexity of the process.
+|Qualifications and Skills||Bookkeeping requires no additional skill set; an undergraduate can do the process.||Accounting knowledge is required due to the complexity of the process.
 A person with sound accounting and Finance knowledge is suitable to perform the job.|

-|Analysis and interpreting||Bookkeeping involves the only recording of financial transactions in a chronological and systemic manner.||After the classifications of the journal and ledger, proper analysis and classifications are required, which are again forwarded for reporting to different functional segments of an organization.|
+|Analysis and interpreting||Bookkeeping involves the recording of financial transactions chronologically and systemically.||After classifying the journal and ledger, you need to conduct proper research and classifications and then forward them for reporting to different functional segments of an organization.|

-|Types||Bookkeeping can further be divided into two different types, namely Single entry, and Double-entry bookkeeping.||Types of accounting can broadly be classified as Corporate accounting and Management accounting.|
+|Types||Bookkeeping can split into two types: Single entry and Double-entry bookkeeping.||Types of accounting can broadly be classified as Corporate accounting and Management accounting.|

-|Difference between Book Keepers and Accountants||Bookkeepers are basically professionals who deal with Book-keeping.
-They have been accurate, need knowledge about day-to-day accounting transactions, should follow the chronology, etc. Their jobs are generally approved by an Accountant.||Accountants should have knowledge of Accounting, Finance, and Commerce as a whole.
+|Difference between Book Keepers and Accountants||Bookkeepers are basically professionals who deal with bookkeeping.
+They have been accurate, need knowledge about day-to-day accounting transactions, should follow the chronology, etc. Accountant generally approves their jobs.||Accountants should know about Accounting, Finance, and Commerce.
 Should require holding at least a bachelor’s degree in Commerce or a diploma in Accountancy.
-They are overseen by a Chartered Accountant.|
+A Chartered Accountant oversees them.|